coda/packs-sdk/docs/guides/advanced/autocomplete.md

     },
     ```

 ## Validation

-In the formula editor the autocomplete options are presented to the user, but they not forced to select one and may instead enter their own custom value.
-If your formula logic requires that the user only select from the autocomplete options you will need to add code to validate their input.
+Users are not forced to select one of the provided autocomplete options and may instead enter their own custom value.
+If your formula logic requires that the user only select from the autocomplete options you will need to add code to validate the parameter value.

 ```ts
 const AnimalOptions = ["cow", "pig", "sheep"];